Francesca Grilli: Career

-In Fe2O3, OSSIDO FERRICO presented at the Italian Pavillion at the Venice Biennale in 2013, she incorporates some elements of her previous artworks, in particular, the use of sound as the main element.
+In Fe2O3, OSSIDO FERRICO presented at the Italian Pavilion at the Venice Biennale in 2013, she incorporates some elements of her previous artworks, in particular, the use of sound as the main element.
 The artist invited a group of female performers, who were asked to interact daily with a massive iron wall through vocalizations for six months.
 A microphone was connected to a mechanism that released drops of water on the iron surface causing its corrosion.
 The idea was to eventually open a gap on the wall using the performances' voices and water.

 In 2015 for the performance Family presented at the Van Abbemuseum in Eindhoven (NL) she invited a family from the city composed by 4 individuals (a child, a father, a mother and a grandmother) to sing a repertoire related to the museum's collection, every change of season until 2017.
 Throughout two years the members of the family grew older and their voices changed, especially as regards the youngest and the oldest family member.
 Every performance was documented with a photograph and audio recorded in order to prove the effect of time on the bodies and the voices.
 The museum acquired the documentation which is now part of the collection.

 The Forgetting of Air (2016) uses air as the material shared between the audience and the performer.
 Considering breathing as the first individual autonomous action that brings life to a being and inspired by the recent facts regarding migratory fluxes throughout the Mediterranean Sea, Grilli invited professional and non-professional performers with a refugee background to just breath into a cone-shaped device in a room filled with steam.
 Due to the fact that the performers had experienced first hand the risk of suffocation or drowning the work enphasisez on the precariousness of human life.